Human Crossing

 Human Crossing, originally titled Human Scramble (Hyūman Sukuranburu), is a Japanese manga written by Masao Yajima and illustrated by Kenshi Hirokane.
 The manga is about a series of unrelated stories of people's life and their lessons in life.
 Human Crossing received the 1985 Shogakukan Manga Award for the General category.

+Media

 Manga

-Shogakukan published Human Crossing in 27 tankōbon between October 1, 1981 and March 1, 1991.
-The series was republished into 19 bunkoban between November 17, 1994 and June 15, 1996.
+Shogakukan published Human Crossing in 27 tankōbon volumes between October 1, 1981, and March 1, 1991.
+The series was republished into 19 bunkoban between November 17, 1994, and June 15, 1996.